MarkEddy001/Python-Projects/README.md

 ## About

-This repository will be reponsible for hosting all my Python projects from scratch to advanced projects
+This repository will be reponsible for hosting all my Python projects from scratch to advanced projects😉

 ## Features